 - Washers and dryers

-Quick note: if you have more than one of a particular appliance, like a built-in kitchen on your patio, it may be necessary to purchase supplemental coverage.
+Note that if you have more than one of a particular appliance, such as a built-in kitchen on your patio, you may need to purchase additional coverage for them.

-It depends on the plan you select.
-However, most home warranty plans don’t cover pre-existing issues or malfunctioning systems or appliances that weren’t installed correctly.
+It depends on the home warranty plan you select.
+However, most plans don’t cover pre-existing issues on malfunctioning systems or appliances that weren’t installed correctly.
 Your claim may also be denied if the issue is related to poor maintenance.

-Your home’s foundation is another example of something that’s not covered under typical home warranty plans.
-This is considered structural and won’t fall into a covered category such as home systems or appliances.
-If your home is new construction, you may qualify for a builder’s warranty, which is more likely to cover any future foundation issues.
+Your home’s foundation is another example of something that’s not covered.
+This is considered structural and won’t fall into a covered category such as home systems and appliances.
+However, if your home is new construction, you may qualify for a builder’s warranty, which will likely cover any future foundation issues.

-On average, home warranty plans range between $300 and $600 for a year of coverage.
+On average, a home warranty costs between $300 and $600 for a year of coverage.
 Payments are typically due monthly or annually.

-Although there are several home-related tax deductions available, a home warranty is not one of them, at least not for your primary residence.
-If you use a home office or rent out a space for business purposes, you can deduct the relevant portion of a home warranty plan.
+Although several home-related tax deductions are available, a home warranty is not one of them, at least not for your primary residence.
+If you use a home office or rent out a space for business purposes, you can deduct the relevant portion of a home warranty.
 However, you can’t deduct the entire plan if you have a home office.

 The IRS generally requires you to calculate the percentage of space in your home dedicated solely as your home office.
 You can apply that same percentage of your home warranty cost as a business expense deduction.
 So if your office is 200 square feet in a 2,000 square foot home, you could deduct 10% of your home warranty.

 Not necessarily.
-Homeowners insurance doesn’t cover issues related to appliances and systems from wear and tear.
-Their coverage is applicable to damages sustained from natural disasters, inclement weather, fires, burglary, and theft.
+Insurance doesn’t cover issues related to appliances and systems from normal wear and tear.
+However, their coverage applies to damages sustained from natural disasters, inclement weather, fires, burglary, and theft.

 Quick note: if you’re moving into a new home, the major systems and appliances may be covered under the manufacturer’s warranty.
 Reach out to the builder to inquire.

-A home warranty and homeowner’s insurance policy are actually two separate products.
-A home warranty allows for the servicing and replacing of home systems like electric, plumbing, and appliances.
-Homeowner’s insurance, on the other hand, protects against damage done to your home.
+No, they are two different products.
+A home warranty allows for the servicing and replacing of home systems like electric, plumbing, and major appliances.
+In contrast, homeowners insurance protects against damage done to your home.

 For example, if you have a sudden leak that floods your first floor, your home insurance policy would most likely cover the cleanup and replacement of damaged flooring.
 But if your dishwasher stops working, your insurance wouldn’t cover it — but a home warranty probably would.

-Another major difference is that a home warranty is elective coverage.
+Another significant difference is that a home warranty is elective coverage.
 Homeowners insurance is required if you take out a mortgage on your home.
-If you don’t have it, the lender won’t approve your application.
+The lender won’t approve your application if you don’t have it.
 The fee is usually annual, but the monthly equivalent will be included in your mortgage payment and put into an escrow account by your loan servicer.

-Once you’ve selected a provider that suits your needs, apply for coverage and remit payment when your application is approved.
+Once you’ve selected a home warranty company that suits your needs, apply for coverage, and remit payment when your application is approved.
 The plan will be valid for a year and can be renewed when it expires.
-Also, keep in mind that an inspection probably won’t be necessary to secure coverage.
+Furthermore, keep in mind that an inspection probably won’t be necessary to secure coverage.